19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 ### Protection from personal liability

 43\.
-No suit or other legal proceedings shall lie personally against the Director or an authorised officer or any person acting under the direction of the Director for anything which is in good faith done or intended to be done in the execution or purported execution of this Act.
+No suit or other legal proceedings shall lie personally against the Director-General or an authorised officer or any person acting under the direction of the Director-General for anything which is in good faith done or intended to be done in the execution or purported execution of this Act.

+[Act 6 of 2020 wef 01/04/2020]

 ### Public servants for purposes of Penal Code

 44\.
-The Director and all authorised officers shall be deemed to be public servants for the purposes of the Penal Code (Cap.
+The Director-General and all authorised officers shall be deemed to be public servants for the purposes of the Penal Code (Cap.
 224).

+[Act 6 of 2020 wef 01/04/2020]

 ### Appeal to Minister

 45\.
-Any applicant who is aggrieved by the refusal of the Director to grant a permit under this Act may, within 30 days of the decision of the Director, appeal in writing to the Minister whose decision shall be final and shall be given effect to by the Director.
+Any applicant who is aggrieved by the refusal of the Director-General to grant a permit under this Act may, within 30 days of the decision of the Director-General, appeal in writing to the Minister whose decision shall be final and shall be given effect to by the Director-General.

+[Act 6 of 2020 wef 01/04/2020]

 ### Service of notice, etc.